-Ed Lebenhaft, P.E., and Mark Zeller, Schweitzer Engineering Laboratories, Inc.
+Ed Lebenhaft, P.E.
+Schweitzer Engineering Laboratories, Inc. 2350 NE Hopkins Court Pullman, WA 99163, USA edleb@selinc.com

-Abstract-This paper proposes a procedure to estimate key motor parameters for ac motors that lack manufacturer's data.
-Often users lack important motor data needed to provide optimal motor performance and protection.
-The manufacturer may never have supplied this information, or the documentation may have been lost.
-This method provides motor users with a way to determine the lost or missing information.
+Abstract-This paper proposes a two-step procedure to estimate key motor parameters for ac motors with missing manufacturer's motor specifications.
+Often users do not possess the motor specifications needed to provide optimal motor performance and protection.
+The manufacturer may never have supplied motor information, or the documentation may have been lost.
+This method provides motor users with a way to estimate the lost or missing information.